oracle/node-oracledb/test/README.md

 ### 1.4 Configure Database credentials

-The database credentials for node-oracledb test suite are defined in dbconfig.js file.
+The database credentials for node-oracledb test suite are defined in `dbconfig.js`.
-You can set the credentials via environment variables or dbconfig.js file.
+They can also be set via environment variables shown in that file.

 ```